 Set Yourself Up for Success with Good SEO

 SEO stands for Search Engine Optimization and what it boils down to is you want to focus each post around a few keywords that, once your blog is established, will give you the chance to show up on the first page of Google.

 SEO and keyword research is a massive subject so I don’t want to try and cover it here but Moz has a great explanation of long tail keywords for Beginners page in their ‘Beginners Guide to Keyword Research’.
 It’s free to check out and will give you a great basic understanding of what long tail keywords are and the best way to find them.

-Get a copy of my 25 page Blog Content Planner & Affiliate e-Book FREE in my Resource Library!
+Get a copy of my 25 page Affiliate Marketing Guide for FREE!

 Step 7: Setup Your Blog

 Now that you have at least ten blog posts it’s time to actually start your blog.

 If you need help with the technical portion of starting your blog, check out my post on ‘How to Start a Blog’.
 I put together a step by step picture tutorial on how to choose the best hosting plan and upload WordPress to get your blog up and running ASAP.

 I love Siteground and they come highly recommended from the tech guy I trust most, Grayson Bell.
 He put together a free course, Blogging on WordPress, to help you understand why Siteground is the best host compared to other popular hosts like Bluehost.
 He also walks you through the technical aspects of starting a WordPress Blog and setting it up so it’s secure.

 Choosing a Theme for Your Blog